Jim Cummings, Executive Director and founder [BIO]

 Partnerships and Collaborations

-AEI is engaged in ongoing dialogue and exchange of expertise with many other organizations, including Winter Wildlands Alliance, NOAA/NMFS, Ocean Noise Coalition, Seaflow, National Park Service Soundscape Program, National Forest Service planners, Marine Mammal Commission, Canadian Department of Fisheries and Oceans, NRDC, Fish and Wildlife Service, Department of Energy, Chamber of Shipping of America, and researchers at academic institutions worldwide.
+AEI is engaged in ongoing dialogue and exchange of expertise with many other organizations, including NOAA/NMFS, National Park Service Natural Sounds Program, National Forest Service planners, Marine Mammal Commission, Canadian Department of Fisheries and Oceans, NRDC, Fish and Wildlife Service, Department of Energy, Chamber of Shipping of America, the US Navy, the Department of Energy, MassCEC, and researchers at academic institutions worldwide.